CQCL/pytket-quantinuum/docs/index.md

 pip install pytket-quantinuum[pecos]
 ```

-For uv virtual enviroments it is possible that this is not working, because dev releases are not picked up automatically.
+For `uv` virtual enviroments it is possible that this does not work, because prereleases are not picked up automatically.
 This can be solved by installing the latest `pytket-pecos` version via:

 ```
 uv pip install pytket-pecos --prerelease=allow